SBA Restaurant Revitalization Fund Grants For Food Service Businesses: 2021 Guide

 The RRF uses a slightly different formula depending on whether you were in business in 2019, opened in 2020, or have yet to open.
 RRF grants are capped at $10 million per applicant or $5 million per location.
 Restaurant Revitalization Grants will not be considered income for tax purposes.

 For restaurants that operated throughout 2019, the amount of money you can get from an RRF grant is equal to the reduction in revenue you suffered between 2019 and 2020.
 Remember that PPP loan money is subtracted from this number.
-If you’re one of the lucky entities that increased their revenue from 2019 to 2020, you won’t qualify.
+If your business is one of the lucky entities that increased revenue from 2019 to 2020, you won’t qualify.

 When & How You Can Apply For A Grant